 You can also do a CNAME on the @ record, but that can conflict with email servers.
 That would look something like this:

-If you run into any issues setting up the site, or with the go live configuration, contact us and we'll help you get it all set up and configured properly.
+If you run into any issues setting up the site, or with the go-live configuration in general, contact us and we'll help you get it all set up and configured properly.
+This will almost certainly involve your domain registrar, though, so you may get quicker results by going straight to them.